 All applications must meet the academic and technical standards requisite to admission or participation in programs and/or activities at Alabama College System institutions.
 Alabama College System institutions will not reduce standards in the grading and/or evaluation of students.
 Academic requirements determined by Wallace Community College Selma (WCCS) to be essential or fundamental will not be modified.
 Alabama College System institutions strive to eliminate barriers to learning or participation in other institutional activities and provide the following services for students and faculty:

 - Screening of disability documentation

 - Determination of appropriate accommodations

 - Communication with faculty and/or staff regarding student needs

 - Referral to other available campus and/or community resources

 Providing reasonable accommodations for students with disabilities requires an individual assessment of need and is a problem-solving process.
 Specific accommodations depend upon the nature and requirements of a particular course or activity and the skills and functional abilities of a particular student.

 Wallace Community College offers adaptive technology (equipment and software that assists students with reading, writing and listening) and alternative-format textbooks.
 Alternative-format textbooks include audio books, scanned textbooks, as well as assistance with text-to-speech solutions which are also available for students with documented disabilities.
 Students may also bring voice recorders to capture the audio of lectures which they can later upload to a computer and use to review what was said in class.
 In addition, these students may utilize Peer Note-Taker and may receive extended time for in-class assignments and examinations.
-Other forms of support may include: tape, braille, enlarged text, use of scribes, readers and private rooms.
+Other forms of support may include; tape, braille, enlarged text, use of scribes, readers.